The Laboratory for Cognitive and Neurological Sciences investigates

 - April 2015: Our new methodological platform is now open: NIBSI Platform

-- June 2016: EA Accolla et al. in Brain: "Brain networks modulated by subthalamic nucleus deep brain stimulation"
+- Accolla et al., Brain: "Brain networks modulated by subthalamic nucleus deep brain stimulation"

-- May 2016: L Chouiter et al. in Neuroscience: "Partly segregated cortico-subcortical pathways support phonologic and semantic verbal fluency: a lesion study"
+- Chouiter et al., Neuroscience: "Partly segregated cortico-subcortical pathways support phonologic and semantic verbal fluency: a lesion study"

-- April 2016: M De Pretto et al. in European Journal of Neuroscience: "State-dependency of inhibitory control performance: an electrical neuroimaging study"
+- De Pretto et al., European Journal of Neuroscience: "State-dependency of inhibitory control performance: an electrical neuroimaging study"

-- April 2016 : D de Leon Rodriguez et al. in Frontiers in Psychology: "The impact of language opacity and proficiency on reading strategies in bilinguals: an eye movement study"
+- de Leon Rodriguez et al. dans Frontiers in Psychology: "The impact of language opacity and proficiency on reading strategies in bilinguals: an eye movement study"

-- February 2016: E Accolla in Journal of Affective Disorders: "Deep brain stimulation of the posterior gyrus rectus region for treatment-resistant depression"
+- Accolla et al., Journal of Affective Disorders: "Deep brain stimulation of the posterior gyrus rectus region for treatment-resistant depression"

-- February 2016: Annoni JM in PLoS One: "Perception of co-speech gestures in aphasic patients: An eye movement study"
+- Annoni JM et al., PLoS One: "Perception of co-speech gestures in aphasic patients: An eye movement study"

 ECHOES FROM THE PRESS

-- 16 March 2016 : The Prof Claude Nicollier gave a talk during the 5th Research day in medicine.
+- The Prof C Nicollier gave a talk during the 5th Research day in medicine.
 Link to the article

-- 25 September 2015: Interview of Jean-Marie Annoni on "How the brain of bilinguals work?", Actu program on "la Télé".
+- Interview of JM Annoni on "How the brain of bilinguals work?", Actu program on "la Télé".
 Link to the podcast

 From the Rest of Us" on the website www.psmag.com.
 Link to the article

-- May 2015: Interview of Jean-Marie Annoni on language learning in Switzerland, Politbox program.
+- Interview of JM Annoni on language learning in Switzerland, Politbox program.
 Link to the podcast